5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 By selecting a scenario, you will see a minimal presentation of scenario setup what are needed to play.

 The "Set aside" section indicates that you should not shuffle these sets together just yet.
 Scenario setup tells you what to do, or maybe they come into play in the middle of scenario.

+This tab is also handy for small phones, because they cannot handle the matrix view well.
+When viewing an individual scenario, line wrapping causes the icons to overflow down your vertical screen properly.

 ### Minimum Count